iszczesniak/cpp/references/index.md

 ## Lvalue reference

-An lvalue reference can bind to the data of an lvalue, but not of an rvalue.
+An lvalue reference can bind to an lvalue, but not to an rvalue.

 We define an lvalue reference like this: